Lil Durk 2X

-Lil Durk 2X is the second studio album by American hip hop recording artist Lil Durk.
+Lil Durk 2X is the second studio album by American rapper Lil Durk.
 It was released on July 22, 2016, by Only the Family and Def Jam Recordings, his final release under the latter label.
 Following the release of Durk's debut album, Remember My Name (2015), after suffering numerous delays.
 The production on the album was handled by C-Sick, DJ L, Wheezy, Sonny Digital, ChopSquad DJ, Southside, Young Chop and Zaytoven, among others.
+The standard edition of the album features guest appearances from Young Thug, Ty Dolla Sign, Yo Gotti and Dej Loaf while the deluxe edition adds additional guest appearances from Future and Kid Ink.

 Background

-In 2016, Lil Durk announced that his next project would be his forthcoming mixtape called Lil Durk 2X, and it would be released on May 1, 2016.
+In 2016, Durk announced that his next project would be his forthcoming mixtape called Lil Durk 2X, and it would be released on May 1, 2016.
 Durk then stated that the mixtape would have to be his second album, and this project has later been slated for a June 24, 2016 release.
 However, the album has been changed and slated for the July 22, 2016 release.
 The OTF frontman moved approximately 7,745 physical copies of his latest project, combined with streaming sales, amounts to a total of 12,259 units.